 You can reach Arundel in an hour and twenty minutes from Victoria, and the same amount of time will see you from Blackfriars to Brighton.

 4. Great Yarmouth & The Norfolk Broads

 As autumn day trips go, this one is a little further away, but catch an early train and you’ll have a cracking day.
 Great Yarmouth’s Pleasure Beach draws over a million visitors a year.
-Surely that silenced the doubters who said it had Norfolk in chance… They’ve also got strong links to British history, with the Nelson Museum (named for the hometown hero) and Wellington Pier being two of the highlights.
+Surely that silenced the doubters who said it had Norfolk in chance… They’ve also got strong links to British history, with the Wellington Pier being one of the highlights.
 If you don’t fancy any of these, you can head into the countryside to find the Norfolk Broads.
 Commandeer a vessel if you’ve got a couple of hours to spare, and you’ll feel just like the Admiral as you sail the waters of East Anglia.
 Ahoy there!

 You’ve got Brunel to thank for this one, as his railway will get you from Paddington to Bath Spa in an hour and twenty minutes.
 Bravo Isambard!

 The last of our autumn day trips is another venture out west, to the picture-perfect Cotswolds.
 Covering parts of five counties, this place also happens to be criminally beautiful, and stuffed full of chocolate-box villages.
 The trio of Stow on the Wold, Moreton-in-Marsh, and Bourton-on-the-Water are not only tongue twisters, but they’re three of the most beautiful little places in England.